 Drive: A quick 9 km/4.5 miles, 12 min drive takes you back over the Loire into Blois.

 The old town of Blois is lovely to wander through.
 Pick up any of the four trail maps from the tourist office for walks taking you over the river, to sections of Renaissance town houses, old streets around the château and Blois’ churches and abbeys.
 It’s a great town to stay in at the end of the Loire Valley Orléans to Blois drive.

 Check out the next stage of the Loire Valley journey: Loire Valley drive from Blois to Tours

-Loire Valley Towns – Information on the major Loire Towns including where to stay and how to get there
+Loire Valley Towns and Cities including attractions, places to stay and how to get to each one

 Loire à Velo Route – Where to stay, how to book and attractions to see on this great cycle route

 Budget Hotel Chains give you some good options on cheap (and good) accommodation in all parts of France